wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 date:   2018-03-09 03:32:00 -0500
 ---

+Hardware transactional memory (HTM) eases parallel programming through built-in support for transactional semantics directly on the hardware level.
+Concurrency control (CC) is a family of implementation independent algorithms that achieve transactional semantics by the scheduling of state-dependent operations.
+In the discussion that follows, we focus on a page based model where only reads and writes are state-dependent.
+Several software implemented CC mechanisms are already deployed in applications such as database management systems, including Two Phase Locking (2PL), Optimistic CC (OCC), and Multiversion CC (MVCC).
+In this literature, we explore the design space of CC algorithms in hardware.
+We first review a few hardware features that can serve as build blocks for our CC algorithm.
+Then based on these hardware features, we incrementally build an HTM that provides correct transactional semantics, with increased degrees of parallelism.
+We only cover 2PL and OCC, as they share some characteristics which simplify the explanation.
+MVCC will be discussed in a different literature.

 To ensure coherence of cached data while allowing every processor to manipulate data in its private L1 cache, hardware already implements a multi-reader, single-writer locking protocol for each individual cache line, dubbed "cache coherence protocol".
 We use MSI as